Bridges have played an essential role in settling Arizona. Railroads built spans across natural impediments like Canyon

 In 1929, Navajo Bridge replaced Lees Ferry, a crossing that operated for 55 years on the Colorado at Marble Canyon.
 The bridge opened highway travel across Northern Arizona and Utah as the first bridged crossing of the river for 600 miles.

 Midgley Bridge, completed in 1939 over Wilson Canyon north of Sedona, is a smaller but similar design to the 1929 Navajo Bridge.
 A new, wider Navajo Bridge opened to traffic in 1995.
-Pedestrians now use the old bridge as a scenic overlook of Marble Canyon and the river 400 feet below the bridge deck.
+Pedestrians now use the old bridge as a scenic overlook of the river 400 feet below the bridge deck.

 In 1911, the 660-foot Cameron Suspension Bridge was built across the Little Colorado River east of Grand Canyon.
 It provided a pivotal link for Navajos and Hopis to Flagstaff.
 In 1916, Hubert Richardson built Cameron Trading Post with a store and four cabins to trade with the Navajo cattlemen of Gray Mountain.
 The Cameron bridge nearly collapsed under the weight of a sheep herd in 1937 but was repaired, according to a federal study of Arizona’s bridges.

 Bridges at dawn of automobile age